workpail/userkit-python/README.md

 # Python UserKit

 ## Summary
 A UserKit client library for Python.
+This branch supports python 2 and 3, and is compatible with the App Engine Python27 standard environment.

+WARNING: this branch is deprecated and won't be actively updated.

 ## Installation